Worm Composting Q&A with Cathy Nesbitt of Cathy's Crawly Composters

 "Vermicomposting, or worm composting, is an excellent way to convert household garbage into nutrient rich fertilizer.
-Composting with special composting worms is an efficient and environmentally friendly way to save tonnes of waste from going to landfill." - from Cathy's website
+Composting with special composting worms is an efficient and environmentally friendly way to save tons of waste from going to landfill." - Cathy Nesbitt, Bradford, Ontario

 We hope Cathy's enthusiasm inspires some of you to try worm composting to help the earth, reduce waste, boost your soil health as well as your own.